Boots and Macmillan: Working together to improve the lives of people living with cancer

 Boots Macmillan Beauty Advisors

 We spoke to over 100 women undergoing chemotherapy and over three quarters stated that the visible side effects of cancer treatment negatively affected their confidence and more than two thirds, did not know how to disguise them.
-So last year we introduced the role of the Boots Macmillan Beauty Advisor.
+So in 2013, we introduced the role of the Boots Macmillan Beauty Advisor.

 In January 2014, 60 colleagues from across the Boots Support Office and Stores set off on a challenge of a life time to climb Kilimanjaro.
 Together they raised more than £404,000 for Macmillan Cancer Support.